holomorpheus/topological-flips/README.md

-# Python Skate Tricks
+# Skate Flips Animation

-A script which creates animations of different skate tricks.
-Program will ask for the user's operating system.
+A script which can create animations of different skate tricks and generate formulas for their rotation matrices.

-Authors:
+Contributors:
 Gabriel Martins (@holomorpheus)
 José Bravo (@jbravo87)

 __Necessary Applications__

+- Python 3
+- Numpy and Matplotlib libraries
-- This software uses ImageMagick 7.0.11 to render GIF of skateboard stunt.
+- ImageMagick 7.0.11
-- May also need a (La)Tex compiler to see a quality image of rotational matrix.

-The `main.py` script will require the `SkateTrick` class and `matrixModule` script as well.
-The `main` script will also print the list of stunts defined by software.

-This software yields the following:

-1. Rotational matrix of the chosen stunt.
-2. A GIF of the skateboard trick.
+__How to use__

+In order to use this program:

+1) Clone the repository into a local directory.
+2) Access the directory through the terminal.
+3) Type `python main.py` and hit enter.
+4) Follow the prompts in the python console.

+Alternatively you may run the `main.py` script in your preferred Python IDE and follow the prompts in the console.